This page has been optimized for printing

 +----[SHA256]-----+

-You are now done, you have an ssh key pair ready for use.
-Your private key will be located where you opted to save it.
-We recommend that you backup this key onto encrypted media as just like your physical keys if you lose it, you lose access to your property.
+Now you're done!
+You have an SSH key pair ready for use.
+Your private key will be located where you chose to save it.
+We recommend backing up this key to encrypted media because losing it means losing access to your server.

-Your public key (the key you can share safely) is in the file ending with `.pub`, in the above example this is `/home/user/.ssh/id_rsa.pub`.
-When asked for your public key you will need to either provide this file, or the contents of it.
+Your public key (the key you can safely share) is in the file ending with `.pub`.
+In the example above, the file is `/home/user/.ssh/id_rsa.pub`.
+When asked for your public key, you can provide either the file or its contents.

-To obtain the contents of the file either open it in a text editor or in your terminal type:
+To view the contents of the file, open it in a text editor or type the following command in your terminal:

 cat /home/user/.ssh/id_rsa.pub

-Adjusting the path to suit, this will output something like the following:
+Adjust the path as needed.
+This will display something like the following:

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDc16ASnyL8UmJJ90vc+HyUL3IL9nbgmwdohElkvgjMfMA8qswz9iZlvGdrjZi0vU/1MIaXQ56MKBYvI+mD13WSpaxZzCQxSuHz5qtLsSEbrXYbnZXI2Z79PZJdgsqP23OBsUdJiNcR7JDLP1jM43WwsNFzBmOCVLYWfUGTgSaE9e5jf9eBmJ1EZwboHaXx1SK6XsZVu57vNhzapaA1iArOwL75ExN4sXr0RoFhWEF9zRE3pT1/ofpG1rwb8IH30zfESQK6pIKEnad3JeILqVrzq7L5/VTaRmdCX7COoyITAb+GNRarp3+VpsV/p/Y/1BSji+SxG8rVSTs/OyKcy/XZ user@aeryn

-This entire line is your public key and is required when granting you access to a remote system.
+The entire line represents your public key, which is required when granting you access to a remote system.

 More Information